 The company is incorporated under the Corporations Act 2001 and is a public company limited by guarantee.
-If the company is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
-At 30 June 2021, the total amount that members of the company are liable to contribute if the company is wound up is \$7,930 (2020: \$8,720).
+If the company is wound up, the constitution states that each member of the 795 members are required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
+At 30 June 2022, the total amount that members of the company are liable to contribute if the company is wound up is \$7,950 (2021: \$7,930).